Portland History & Hauntings

 Let's get started!

-The building began its long history in 1880 as the Merchant Hotel with a bar, brothel, and other notorious activities until the mid-1960s.
+The building began its long history in 1880 as the Merchant Hotel with a bar, brothel, and was host to other notorious activities until the mid-1960s.
 It was remodeled in 1968 and housed offices, a furniture store, and other functions until 1974 when Old Town Pizzeria, now Old Town Brewing (OTB), moved in and remains.
 The building was listed on the U.S. National Register of Historic Places in 1975 and designated a National Historic Landmark District in 1977.

 So, if you're looking for a combo of ghost hunting, good pizza and beer, and a trip into the nefarious history and dark places below OTB, make reservations here.

-The iconic and famously haunted Benson Hotel opened in 1913, as an annex to the Oregon Hotel (Depot/Railroad Hotel).
 Benson was a trailblazer in the booming turn-of-the-century logging industry.
 He's even credited with inventing the donkey steam engine, a type of logging raft that bears his name.
 Benson's larger-than-life presence has reportedly remained in the spirit world.
 His ghostly image has been seen walking down the main stairs dressed in a suit and tie, primarily on the 7th, 9th, and 12th floors.
+It’s been reported that his visage has also donned lumberjack garb, wandering the halls of his hotel in plaid and denim.

-He has also donned lumberjack garb, wandering the halls of his hotel in plaid and denim.
 Be careful if you order a drink, Benson was a staunch prohibitionist, and his spirit is known to knock over alcoholic beverages and tap people on the shoulder in the lounge.

 There are many reported supernatural occurrences at the White Eagle.
 Two apparitions have become so familiar that they have names, Sam and Rose.
 Sources disagree as to who Rose may have been - someone held captive in the basement?
 A worker murdered and discovered by her lover?
 The answer to Rose's identity is unclear, but her presence can be seen wandering the hotel's hall, a mysterious weeping shadow.